Welcome to the online home of...

 Fatherhood Clark County is Clark County, Ohio's official mobilization initiative to promote and celebrate heathy fathering for the benefit of our community's children.
 FCC ia suported by a combination of private and public funding and operates under the 501(c)3 of Urban Light Ministries, Inc., it's fiscal agent.

-REGISTER FOR THE HEALTHY FATHERING SEMINAR AT:
+HEALTHY FATHERING SEMINAR REPORT

 READ THE ENTIRE NEWSLETTER AT: